AI-vidence/antakia/docs/tutorial1.md

 model.fit(X, y)
 ```
 We decided to use a GradientBoosting model and have it trained (or fitted) on our data.

-Now the our data is prepared and our model trained, we can then launch Antakia :
+Now the our data is prepared and our model trained, we can then launch AntakIA :

 ```
 from antakia.antakia import AntakIA